dortania/OpenCore-Install-Guide/extras/big-sur/README.md

   * HD 4000 and HD 2500, initial developer beta forgot to remove drivers but more than likely to be removed in later updates.
 * BCM94331CD based Wifi cards.
   * See [Wireless Buyers guide](https://dortania.github.io/Wireless-Buyers-Guide/) for potential cards to upgrade to.
+  * Note, while the AirPortBrcm4360.kext has been removed, support for the 4360 series cards have been moved into AirPortBrcmNIC.kext
 * Certain SATA controllers dropped
   * For some reason, Apple removed the AppleIntelPchSeriesAHCI class from AppleAHCIPort.kext.
 Due to the outright removal of the class, trying to spoof to another ID (generally done by SATA-unsupported.kext) can fail for many and create instability for others.
   * A partial fix is to block Big Sur's AppleAHCIPort.kext and inject Catalina's version with any conflicting symbols being patched.
 You can find a sample kext here: [Catalina's patched AppleAHCIPort.kext](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/CtlnaAHCIPort.kext.zip)